NW-PaGe/avian-flu/README.md

 ```

 ## Run the Build with Test Data
-To test the pipeline with the provided example data located in `new_data/` make sure you are located in the build folder `avian-flu/` before running the build command:
+To test the pipeline with the provided example data located in `test_data/`, you will need to copy over the contents of this folder, including the `metadata/` and `fasta/` subfolders, into the `new_data/` folder.
+The Snakefile will pull ingest the contents of the `new_data/` folder into the build.

+Make sure you are located in the build folder `avian-flu/` before running the build command:

 ```
 nextstrain build .